Jeffersyno/02247-compiler/README.md

 # Possible null detections

-- Null detection for local variables.
+- Null detection for local variables within a function.
 If a variable with a pointer type has 0 assigned to it, then track it and warn when dereferenced.
-- Null detection for arguments.
-Track values of variables in a larger scope.
+  (done)
 - Detect `null` check: stop complaining if a `null` check has been done.
+  (interesting, but not done)
 - Track `maybe` null return values.
-Analyse a function implementation to see if there exists a possibility of null.
+Analyse a function implementation to see if there exists a possibility of null. (done, but no warnings)